tzaeschke/tinspin-indexes/README.md

  - Several multi-dimensional **quadtree** indexes with separate implementations for point data and rectangle data.
 The implementations are 'region-quadtrees', they split space in 2^k quadratic quadrants in each level.
      - **qtplain** is a standard quadtree implementation
      - **qthypercube** is a quadtree that has a fixed node size of 2^k slots per node, even if not all slots are filled with subnodes or entries.
 This causes much worse scaling of memory requirements (with dimensionality k), however, it allows much better scaling (also with k) of query and update times.
+     - **qthypercube2** a more space efficient version of qthypercube that allows directory nodes to also contain data entries.
  - A multi-dimensional **R*Tree** index.
  - A multi-dimensional **STR-Tree** index (same as R*Tree, but with sort-tile-recursive bulk loading).